ibm-cloud-docs/databases-for-mysql/howto-upgrade.md

 {: #mysql-upgrading-cli}
 {: cli}

-When you upgrade and restore from backup through the {{site.data.keyword.cloud_notm}} CLI, use the provisioning command from the resource controller.
+To upgrade and restore from backup through the {{site.data.keyword.cloud_notm}} CLI, use the [provisioning command](/docs/account?topic=account-manage_resource&interface=cli) from the Resource Controller.
 ```sh
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region>
 ```
 {: pre}

 The parameters `service-name`, `service-id`, `service-plan-id`, and `region` are all required.
-You also supply the `-p` with the version and backup ID parameters in a JSON object.
+You also supply the `-p` with the `version` and `backup_ID` parameters in a JSON object.
 The new deployment is automatically sized with the same disk and memory as the source deployment at the time of the backup.

 ```sh
 ibmcloud resource service-instance-create example-upgrade databases-for-mysql standard us-south \